 These are examples of daily writing prompts from this course, a wide-ranging exploration of narrative and creative composition.
 By giving students daily opportunities to write about what matters to them, and by emphasizing the skills of reflection, description and elaboration central to both personal and expository writing, this course lays the foundation for composition across Flintridge Prep’s broader curriculum.

 English 7th Grade

 Exploring authors from a variety of genres, students gain confidence in literary interpretation, using basic concepts such as plot structure, characterization, setting and theme.
 Works such as The Diary of Anne Frank, Of Mice and Men, Twelve Angry Men and Fahrenheit 451, along with short fiction and poetry by Phillis Wheatley and Langston Hughes, provide a framework for oral presentations and interpretive writing.
 Students develop a foundation in paragraph development and move forward to the multiple-paragraph essay, examining the relationships among composition, vocabulary and grammar.
 As a creative project, students produce video book trailers.

 English 8th Grade

-Encountering rich works such as Romeo and Juliet, Animal Farm, To Kill a Mockingbird and Our Town, as well as Shakespearean sonnets and contemporary choice novels, students refine the skills in close reading and insightful writing vital to effective literary analysis, with particular emphasis on symbolism, figurative language, theme and tone.
+Encountering rich works such as Animal Farm, To Kill a Mockingbird and Our Town, as well as Shakespearean sonnets and contemporary choice novels, students refine the skills in close reading and insightful writing vital to effective literary analysis, with particular emphasis on symbolism, figurative language, theme and tone.
 Engaging in group projects, oral presentations and content-oriented compositions, students advance their skills in expository and creative writing, moving beyond the level of paragraph development to consider the essay as a whole and mastering more sophisticated techniques of narration, illustration and exposition.